Why does my cough go away when I lie down? | Sleep Tight Tonight!

 Another layer worth considering is how relaxation impacts our body’s reflexes.
 When I’m lying down comfortably—perhaps snuggled under blankets—I tend to relax more than if I’m sitting up straight at a desk or pacing around anxiously.
 This relaxation affects not just my muscles but also my nervous system.

 The cough reflex itself is somewhat modulated by stress levels and overall comfort.
-If I’m tense or anxious about my coughing fits while upright, that tension may exacerbate them further; however, once I’m horizontal and relaxed, my body may naturally quiet those reflexes which lead me into bouts of coughing fits.
+If I’m tense or anxious about my coughing fits while upright, that tension may exacerbate them further; however, once I’m horizontal and relaxed, my body may naturally quiet those reflexes that trigger coughing fits.

 It’s almost ironic; sometimes just taking a moment for myself can make all the difference!
 As I settle into bed after a long day with persistent coughing spells only to find them easing off—it feels like an unexpected gift from my own body.